 - 1. This ordinance shall be applicable to the following major developments: - a.
 Non-residential major developments; and - b.
 Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
-5:21. - 2.
-This ordinance shall also be applicable to all major developments undertaken by the Township of Bernards. - D. Compatibility with Other Permit and Ordinance Requirements responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, or ordinance.
+5:21. - This ordinance shall also be applicable to all major developments undertaken by the Township of Bernards. - D. Compatibility with Other Permit and Ordinance Requirements

+Development approvals issued pursuant to this ordinance are to be considered an integral part of development approvals and do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, or ordinance.
 In their interpretation and application, the provisions of this ordinance shall be held to be the minimum requirements for the promotion of the public health, safety, and general welfare.